| The Outer Side of Life: A Poetry and Prose Anthology

 work has appeared in regional publications, including WNC-Woman,

 and in several Old Mountain Press anthologies.
-Most recently, she contributed
+Most recently, she

 Green lives in the southern part of heaven, Chapel Hill, NC.